 The VMware vSphere 6.7 Virtual Machine STIG must be used to enhance the security configuration of virtual machines hosted by the ESXi 6.7 hypervisor.
-This STIG applies to both templates and Virtual Machines.

 2.1.3 VMware vSphere 6.7 vCenter STIG

 The VMware vSphere 6.7 vCenter STIG must be used to enhance the security configuration of the vCenter Server management application running on the Windows operating system.
 Its use is not mandatory for sites using a single ESXi hypervisor.